Sign In / Sign Up

 2024-03-21

-A group of comedians lose popularity in their shows; invited by a prosperous film director, they decide to attend a mysterious party that gets out of control and ends in murder.
-Will they be the culprits?
+A group of comedians lose popularity in their shows; invited by a wealthy film director, they decide to attend a mysterious party that spirals out of control and ends in a murder.
+Are they the culprits?

 More...